Asher Brown Durand Biography | Oil Painting Reproductions

 8-21-1796 Maplewood, USA - 9-17-1886 Maplewood, USABack to Artist IndexView Artists Paintings

-Asher Brown Durand was apprenticed to an engraver from 1812 to 1817 and later entered into a partnership with the owner of the firm, who asked him to run the firm's New York branch.
-He engraved Declaration of Independence for John Trumbull in 1823, which established Durand's reputation as one of the country's finest engravers.
+Asher Brown Durand was apprenticed to an engraver for five years starting in1812 and upon completion of his apprenticeship, he entered into a partnership with the owner of the firm, who asked him to run the New York branch.
+He engraved Declaration of Independence for John Trumbull in 1823, and this established Durand's reputation as one of the nation's finest engravers.

-Asher Brown Durand helped organize the New York Drawing Association in 1825, which would become the National Academy of Design; he would serve the organization as president from 1845 to 1861.
+Asher Brown Durand helped to organize the New York Drawing Association in 1825, which would later become the famed National Academy of Design, he served as the organization's president from 1845 to 1861.

-Another of Asher Brown Durand's painting is his Progress (1853).
-The landscape depicts America's progress, from a state of nature on the left, where Native Americans look on), towards the right, where there are roads, telegraph wires, a canal, warehouses, railroads, and steamboats.
+One of Asher Brown Durand's painting is Progress (The Advance of Civilization).
+The landscape depicts America's progress starting on the left, with a natural undisturbed state and Native American Indians looking on, towards the right, where there are roads, telegraph wires, a canal, railroads, and steamboats.